Gabriele Lucci

 Profile image

 In my spare time, I like engaging in various music-related activities, such as going to concerts, clubbing, and playing bass guitar with my band.
 I also enjoy playing video games (on Linux, of course), board games with friends, and inline skating.
+Oh, and I’m a huge coffee nerd too!

 Work Experience